 Woodchips are the most popular and visually appealing mulch option for flower gardens, under trees, and in areas along pathways.
 At your local garden center, you can buy beautiful mulch in various hues such as black, red, or natural wood tone.

 Because woodchips decompose slowly, you will need to reapply the mulch the next growing season.
-Because you’ll have to dig and work around them every year, they’re not suitable for vegetable or annual flower gardens.
+Because you’ll have to dig and work around them yearly, they’re not suitable for vegetable or annual flower gardens.

 Leaves and lawn clippings

 Lawn clippings and leaves are a great source of mulch that is both healthy and readily available.
-Though you should leave some grass clippings on your lawn to fertilize it, gathering any grass that has made its way onto sidewalks or the road will be quite beneficial to your garden beds.
+Though you should leave some grass clippings on your lawn to fertilize it, gathering any grass that has made its way onto sidewalks or the road will benefit your garden beds.

-For added nutrition, mix any fallen leaves in your yard with the lawn clippings.
+Mix any fallen leaves in your yard with the lawn clippings for added nutrition.
 This mulch is ideal for edible plant areas and will provide nutrients as it degrades.

 In recent years, the newspaper has become a major fad among gardeners.
 It’s inexpensive, the dyes are becoming more organic, and it works wonders for gardening!
 If you choose this mulching method, use 4-6 layers of newspaper, soak it, and set it on top of the soil.